2023/2024 Housing Residential Agreement

 Residents have the rights and responsibility to:

-- Maintain a clean living environment which supports their academic success.
+1. Maintain a clean living environment that supports their academic success.

-- Treat community members respectfully, regardless of any of the following, including but not limited to: gender, sexual orientation, race, heritage, religion or disability.
+4. Treat community members respectfully, regardless of any of the following, including but not limited to gender, sexual orientation, race, heritage, religion, or disability.

 Substance-free living

 College Housing is a substance-free living environment.
-By choosing to live in housing, all residential personnel, including housing staff, agree to keeping all residential spaces — public and private — free from any and all alcohol, drug or smoking-related substances/paraphernalia.
+By choosing to live in housing, all residential personnel, including housing staff, agree to keep all residential spaces — public and private — free from any and all alcohol, drug, or smoking-related substances/paraphernalia.
 Substances include but are not limited to:

 Residents who want to and are of legal age to consume alcohol or smoke legal products agree to responsibly do so off the St. Clair County Community College campus and housing property.
-If returning to housing, of-age residents under any influence of alcohol agree to remain in their private rooms for the rest of the duration of their intoxication.
-Physical housing communal presence of any aged resident under the influence of alcohol or other substances is in violation of housing policy.
+If returning to housing, of-age residents under any influence of alcohol or legal substances agree to remain in their private rooms for the rest of the duration of their intoxication/influence.
+Physical housing communal presence of any aged resident under the influence of alcohol or other substances violates housing policy.

 Alcohol policy

-No alcoholic beverages or alcohol paraphernalia will be allowed on the college premises, including College Housing.
-Alcohol paraphernalia includes but is not limited to empty containers, bottles, kegs and boxes.
+No alcoholic beverages or alcohol paraphernalia will be allowed on the college premises including College Housing.
+Alcohol paraphernalia includes but is not limited to empty containers, bottles, kegs, and boxes.
 The alcohol and/or empty containers will be discarded by the resident and housing staff member.
 Any nonresidents of the room will be documented and asked to leave.
-Every student in the room at the time that alcohol is discovered will be subject to the housing code of conduct process or Student Code of Conduct process.
+Every student in the room at the time that alcohol is discovered will be subject to the Housing Code of Conduct or Student Code of Conduct process.
 Students who do not live on campus are not exempt from St. Clair County Community College’s alcohol policy.
 Students in the presence of alcohol violations within housing may also be held responsible for alcohol and/or student code of conduction violations.

 Smoking and tobacco

-Residents may be subject to the housing code of conduct process or Student Code of Conduct process for smoking inside or on College Housing property.
+Residents may be subject to the Housing Code of Conduct and Student Code of Conduct process for smoking inside or on College Housing property.
 Additionally, the smell of smoke inside a room, which indicates smoking in the room has occurred, also finds residents responsible for housing code of conduct violations.
-Any evidence of smoking discovered inside or outside of any rooms will also result in a substance-free policy violation.
+Any evidence of smoking discovered inside or outside of any room will also result in a substance-free policy violation.

 This policy also includes the smoking of marijuana (illegal and legal medicinal use) and chewing tobacco spitting containers.
 Students will be subject to the housing code of conduct process and legal processes for the smell or detection of marijuana (including for medicinal purposes) inside any housing room.